Get insider access

 Dell model numbers start with a letter, which indicates the series:

-• C: The C Series includes monitors with a built-in webcam for video conferencing, and it also has some portable monitors.
+• C: The C Series includes monitors with a built-in webcam for video conferencing.

-• E: This stands for the Essential Series, for cheap, basic, and smaller displays.
+• E: This stands for the Essential Series.
+They're cheap, basic, and are smaller displays.

 • P: Dell's Professional Series monitors tend to have the most productivity features.